 - High Risk - over 200 failed attempts.

-The Endpoint Detection - Ransomware Encryption Protection view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
+The Ransomware Encryption Protection view displays all the information collected by HEIMDAL Agent that is running on the endpoints in your organization.
 The collected information refers to the detected processes intercepted by the HEIMDAL Agent engine.
-On the top, you see a statistic regarding the number of Detections Found.
+At the top, you see a statistic regarding the number of Detections Found.

 The Process Details view gives information on the parent process and the spawned processes, their PIDs, username, File Name, Path, Command-Line, Thread Count, top 3 encrypted files, Write Operations, Read Operations, MD5, Signature, and Owner.